 5. I’m not trying to ruin your stuff, I just need to scratch

-While it may feel like your cat is deliberately setting out to ruin your new sofa, rest assured their motivation isn’t to upset you.
-Cat’s have a primal, instinctual urge to scratch, and while you can train them to scratch in a certain spot, you can’t train them to stop scratching.
+Your cat doesn't want to destroy your furniture, we promise.
+Cats have a primal, instinctual urge to scratch, and while you can train them to scratch in a certain spot, you can’t train them to stop scratching.

 The best way to get your cat to stop scratching your furniture is to invest in one of the best cat scratching posts.
 Choose a scratcher made of a similar material to what your kitty likes to scratch and sprinkle it with catnip to lure them in.